AVEVA/CONNECT-data-services-developer-docs/content/api-reference/change-broker/change-broker-signups.md

 <h4>Request Body</h4>

+CreateSignupInput.
 Input of the signup to be created.<br/>

 ```json
 {